evitanegara/Weather-Prediction-Using-Timeseries-Data/README.md

 - **MLP** showed solid performance on nonlinear patterns but was slightly more noise-sensitive.
 - **KNN** was the weakest performer due to its sensitivity to noise and distance metrics in high-dimensional data.

----

-## 📊 Forecast Visualization
+## Forecast Visualization

 - All models effectively captured the seasonal trend of solar radiation.
-- Predictions for 2000 showed consistent upward trends during summer months.
-- Visual overlap between actual and predicted values was strongest for LSTM, Random Forest, and Voting Regressor.

----
+- For future prediction, all the models show an upward pattern, which makes sense because these models have effectively captured the seasonal and diurnal patterns present in the historical data.
+The upward trend observed in future predictions is likely a reflection of seasonal increases in solar radiation.

-## 🧠 Key Takeaways
+## Key Takeaways

 - **Ensemble Learning Works Best:** Voting Regressor had the most balanced and reliable predictions.
 - **Temporal Dynamics Matter:** LSTM’s ability to model sequences made it ideal for time-series forecasting.